Look, there’s a lot of hand spinner options out there.

 Hand Spinners in the Classroom

 Rather than throwing out the baby with the bathwater, let’s accept the fact that this is just an additional sensory tool fidget kids to use.
+(And in case you’re wondering, what is a fidget toy – read here.)

 Yes, tools can be distracting.
 In my sons’ classroom there are kids with yoga balls for seats, tennis ball foot fidgets and goodness knows what else.